MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 ms.localizationpriority: medium
 ---

-# Content Delivery network quickstart
+# Content Delivery Network quickstart

-PlayFab Content Delivery Network (CDN) stores individual assets as files uniquely identified by the file name, also referred to as a *key*.
+PlayFab **Content Delivery Network** (**CDN**) stores individual assets as files uniquely identified by the file name, also referred to as a *key*.
 This implies that you add, update, remove, and retrieve assets by key.

-PlayFab CDN allows segregating assets by folders.
+PlayFab **CDN** allows segregating assets by folders.
 The folder path to the asset becomes part of the *asset key*.

-The following example is a valid asset key stored inside the folder named *Android*.
+The following example is a valid asset key stored inside the folder named **Android**.

  `Android/Image.png`.